RESOURCES FOR ATTORNEYS

 • What is the Australia/United States of America Work and Holiday Visa?

 THE ROLE OF THE ATTORNEY IN THE J-1 VISA PROCESS

 The Starter: This is the least involved level.
 The Starter helps the host company assemble the application materials, supporting documents and program fees and check that required members of the applicant's case file (applicant, lawyer, supervisor and host organization representative) are listed as Member Owners.
-After the completed application is sent to the sponsor, the attorney is only marginally involved.
+After the completed application is submitted to the sponsor, the attorney is only marginally involved.
 The host company is the main contact for the program.

-The Finisher: The Finisher is directly involved in every step of the J-1 process, from thestart of the J-1 application to the time the J-1 returns home.
+The Finisher: The Finisher is directly involved in every step of the J-1 process, from the start of the J-1 application to the time the J-1 returns home.
 In addition to the above, the Finisher will help the host company and J-1 holder remain in compliance by making sure that all requisite tasks are completed.
-This includes submission of the Post Arrival Follow-up Information form, the Mid-point and Final Evaluations and any Travel Validations.
+This includes submission of the Post Arrival Follow-Up Information form, the 30-day Evaluation, the Mid-point and Final Evaluations and any Travel Validations.
 The attorney, however, is acting on behalf of the host company and or the exchange visitor, not the American Immigration Council in providing this assistance.
 Please know that while every effort will be made to keep the attorney informed of every step of the process, the main contact for the program will be the host company.

 WHAT DOES 212(e) REALLY MEAN?

 The 212(e) rule, also referred to as the Two Year Home Country Physical Presence Requirement, requires some J visa holders to return to their home countries for two years at the end of their exchange visitor programs.
 The Department of State posts a “Skills List” that delineates the skills or knowledge deemed necessary for the development of an exchange visitor's home country and thus requires the J visa holder to return home.
 This list can be found here.